Johnson & Johnson to stop selling talc-based baby powder in U.S., Canada

 The U.S. healthcare conglomerate said it would wind down sales of the product, which makes up about 0.5% of its U.S. consumer health business, in the coming months, but that retailers will continue to sell existing inventory.

 J&J faces more than 16,000 lawsuits from consumers claiming its talc products, including Johnson’s Baby Powder, caused their cancer.
+The majority are pending before a U.S. district judge in New Jersey.

+The lawsuits allege that the company’s talc products have been contaminated with asbestos, a known carcinogen.
 J&J has consistently defended the safety of its talc products and said it remains confident in their safety.

+In April, a New Jersey judge ruled that thousands of plaintiffs who allege that J&J’s talc products caused cancer can go forward with their claims, but face limits on what expert testimony will be allowed in trials.

 (To read the Reuters special report click, here )

-The lawsuits allege that the company’s talc products have been contaminated with asbestos, a known carcinogen.

-J&J in October said its testing found no asbestos in its Baby Powder after tests conducted by the U.S. Food and Drug Administration discovered trace amounts.
+J&J in December said its testing found no asbestos in its Baby Powder after tests conducted by the U.S. Food and Drug Administration discovered trace amounts.
+The FDA’s test prompted J&J to recall of one lot of Johnson’s Baby Powder in October.

 “Demand for talc-based Johnson’s Baby Powder in North America has been declining due in large part to changes in consumer habits and fueled by misinformation around the safety of the product and a constant barrage of litigation advertising,” J&J said in a statement.